Second Battle of Fredericksburg: Battle

 Sedgwick moved his forces into Fredericksburg during dawn on May 3, uniting with Gibbon's division which had crossed the river just before dawn.
 Sedgwick originally planned to attack the ends of Marye's Heights but a canal and a stream blocked the Union forces.
 He then decided to launch an attack on the Confederate center on the heights, which was manned by Barksdale's brigade, with John Newton's division; this attack was defeated.
 Soldiers of the 7th Massachusetts caught a glimpse of the Confederate right flank and thought it looked unprotected.
 One of their officer requested a brief truce to gather in their wounded.
 Without consulting his brigade commander, Colonel Thomas M. Griffin of the 18th Mississippi Infantry granted it, allowing the Union soldiers to examine it more closely.

-Sedgwick launched another attack against this flank and Barksdale's front using elements from all three VI Corps divisions, which pushed the Confederate forces off the ridge, capturing some artillery.
+Sedgwick launched another attack against this flank and Barksdale's front using elements from all three VI Corps divisions, which pushed the Confederate forces off the ridge, capturing some artillery and the 18th and 21st Mississippi Regiments.
 The first men to mount the stone wall were from the 5th Wisconsin and the 6th Maine Infantry regiments.
 Barksdale retreated to Lee's Hill, where he attempted to make another stand but was again forced to retreat southward.